Olaplex's New No.9 Serum Has Saved My Frazzled Hair

 Advertisement

-I have a confession to make, though.
-While adored by many, I could take or leave Olaplex numbers 3 through to 7.
-In my honest opinion, the game really changes when you reach No.8 (the Bond Intense Moisture Mask) and if you're a Refinery29 regular, you'll know I rarely stop harping on about its smoothing, repairing and shine-enhancing benefits.
-But I can be lazy.
-I don't have the time nor energy to get out of the shower, apply the mask, wait for it to work its magic and then rinse it out.
-That's why I was intrigued by the new Olaplex No.9 Bond Protector Nourishing Hair Serum, £26, and its promise to grant my need for speed.

-Launched just last week, the brand's first ever leave-in serum contains Olaplex's star ingredient for fusing broken bonds back together: bis-aminopropyl diglycol dimaleate.
-Don't let the complicated name throw you off, though, as it makes hair soft, shiny and a lot easier to manage.
-According to Cult Beauty — one of Olaplex's stockists — the serum's benefits are endless and include: frizz control, detangling, shine bounce, curl and wave retention and the ability to shield strands against heat and pollution (the latter of which can make hair look dull and feel coated).
-Simply rake a pump or two of the jelly-like serum through towel-dried hair and leave it to air-dry or blow-dry as preferred.

 After a stint with bleach and blue hair dye last summer, my lengths are a little worse for wear.
 No matter how many trims I book in for, the ends feel like straw, and as it's so dry, it's always frizzy.
 I'm after softness, shine and movement.
-While there are countless products that give me a leg up (ARKIVE's The Good Habit Hybrid Oil, £14, and Kérastase Elixir Ultime L'Original Hair Oil, £39), Olaplex will always pique my interest.
+While there are countless products that give me a leg up (like the Kérastase Elixir Ultime L'Original Hair Oil, $64), Olaplex will always pique my interest.

-At £26 for 90ml, the price is somewhere between high street and luxury.
+At around $50 for 90ml, the Olaplex no. 9 price is somewhere between high street and luxury.
 I have a lot of hair but half a pump (be careful, it's easy to go overboard) was all I needed to coat each strand.
 I pulled the product through damp hair and gave it a once-over with a wide-tooth comb to make sure it was evenly distributed before rough-drying with a hairdryer.

 I noticed how much softer my hair felt as I was blow-drying it.
 With other products, it would typically feel tangled at this stage.
 With some difficulty, I'd have to pull a brush through it afterwards.
 Instead, I just used my fingers.
 After washing my hair, it tends to frizz up at the root, and while I noticed a few stray strands here and there, my hair appeared much smoother.
 Like magic, my bleached, parched, split ends were a lot softer to the touch.